What is an IRS Payment Plan?

 Ask for leniency:

-If you can prove that paying your tax debt would cause you a tremendous hardship, you may be able to get a timeline extension on your debt repayment.
+If you can prove that paying your taxes would cause you a tremendous hardship, you may be able to get a timeline extension on your debt repayment.
 The IRS handles such requests on a case by case basis.
 Read the Application for Extension of Time for Payment of Tax Due to Undue Hardship to see whether or not you qualify.

-No matter how much tax debt you owe, there are actions you can take to reduce the amount of your unpaid taxes.
+No matter how much taxes you owe, there are actions you can take to reduce the amount of your unpaid taxes.
 Depending on how much you owe, you may be able to manage repayment negotiations yourself, or you might need to contact a tax professional for further assistance.
 Whatever you decide to do, be realistic about your situation and don't ignore the fact that you need to put a plan in place.

 How do I apply?